A little about me…

 – W.H.
 Auden

-- Christian Action’s CKM Service Centre for Refugees and Asylum seekers – provides humanitarian assistance to refugees, asylum seekers and torture claimants in Hong Kong.
+- Christian Action’s Service Centre for Refugees (CFR) and Asylum seekers – advocates for and provides humanitarian assistance, education, training, and psychosocial support to refugees, asylum seekers and torture claimants in Hong Kong.

 - CancerLink – Hong Kong Cancer Fund’s free service to the community, CancerLink helps people adjust to living with cancer.
 Providing free information and professional counselling, they welcome cancer patients, survivors, their family or friends to seek help in coping with cancer. .